-- 1.1 Noting that an Introduction from the sea (IFS) certificates shall be issued only when a specimen of a species included in Appendix I or II is taken-in from the marine environment not under the jurisdiction of any State, by a vessel registered in one State, and is transported into the same State. - 1.2 Tthe IFS certificate needs to be issued prior to the transportation into a State and cannot be issued after the specimen is landed in the port of the State of introduction.
-For Appendix-II species, see Article IV, paragraph 6: "the introduction from the sea of any specimen of a species included in Appendix shall require the prior grant of a certificate..." - 1.2 1.3 The IFS certificate should also be applied for and issued before the specimen has been caught, in order to ensure that all necessary findings can be made.
-This ensures allows applicants to act accordingly that when the findings cannot be made in advance or when they can only be made subject to certain conditions, having been met, applications can act accordingly.
-Appropriate circumstances to issue an IFS certificate after a specimen is caught are: - If a non-detriment finding (NDF) and legal acquisition finding, as appropriate, have already been made and an annual quota established. - the certificate could be issued after the specimen is caught.
-Also, in limited circumstances where opportunistic non-commercial sampling of the specimen could not be reasonably foreseen, the IFS certificate could be issued after the specimen has been caught as long as the specimen is not yet transported into the State, or in-transit, or transhipped through any Party.
+- 1.1 Noting that an IFS certificate shall be issued only when a specimen of a species included in Appendix I or II is taken in the marine environment not under the jurisdiction of any State by a vessel registered in one State and is transported into the same State, the IFS certificate needs to be issued prior to the transportation into a State.
+For Appendix-II species, see Article IV, paragraph 6: "the introduction from the sea of any specimen of a species included in Appendix shall require the prior grant of a certificate..." - 1.2 The IFS certificate could be issued after the specimen has been caught as long as the specimen is not yet transported into the State.
 In those cases, the vessel would need to communicate the catch of specimens of CITES-listed species to the CITES Management Authority (MA) while still outside of national jurisdiction.
-The MA will then consult with the Scientific Authority (SA) on the non-detriment finding (NDF) and if all the conditions in Article IV are fulfilled, the MA may issue the IFS certificate before the catch is landed.
-Parties would need to anticipate what would happen in an instance where the specimens are obtained in the high seas marine environment not under the jurisdiction of any State and a certificate is sought before the vessel enters territorial waters, but the SA deems the catch unsustainable while the vessel is in transit between the high seas marine environment not under the jurisdiction of any State boundary and the port of landing.
-Presumably, the MA would not be able to issue a certificate and the specimen would be confiscated.
+The MA will then consult with the Scientific Authority (SA) on the NDF and if the conditions in Article IV are fulfilled, the MA may issue the IFS certificate before the catch is landed.
+Parties would need to anticipate what would happen in an instance where the specimens are obtained in the high seas and a certificate is sought before the vessel enters territorial waters, but the SA deems the catch unsustainable while the vessel is in transit between the high seas boundary and the port of landing.
+Presumably, the MA would not be able to issue a certificate and the specimen would be confiscated. - 1.3 In the case of a species included in CITES Appendix I, there will most likely be binding fisheries measures in place prohibiting the capture of such species for commercial purposes.
+For introduction of biological samples of species in Appendix I for scientific purposes, the researcher/scientist should normally apply for the IFS certificate in advance of the take of the samples and the IFS certificate should be issued prior to the sampling operation.
+The Secretariat notes that there may be instances where benthic sampling was done on the high seas and CITES-listed specimens were obtained unexpectedly.